climateconnect/climateconnect/README.md

 After you've cloned the repository, we can set up the local Redis server and backend.

-Note: we use Python 3, so for all instructions we assume `python` means `python3`.
+_Note: we use Python 3, so for all instructions, if not explicitly speficied we assume `python` means `python3`._

 #### First Time Setup